Is thinkorswim Free?

 thinkorswim in a Web Browser

-The web version is simpler than the desktop one.
-Some tools are missing, but it still has Level II quotes, time & sales data, and two full trade tickets.
+The web-browser version of thinkorswim is trimmed down from the desktop system.
+Many resources are missing, although Level II quotes, time & sales data, and two robust trade tickets are still there.

 Highlights

-thinkorswim supports trading of stocks, options, ETFs, futures, forex, and closed-end funds.
+thinkorswim can trade stocks, options, ETFs, futures, and forex.

 Enabling Live Trading